Asirwad/Image-Generation-WebApp-using-GenAI/README.md

 ✨ **Interactive Hiding**: Utilize our intuitive hide network powered by CNNs to embed secret images within cover images effortlessly.

-🔒 **Secure Encryption**: Choose from multiple chaos encryption algorithms such as AES, Blowfish to encrypt your steg image and protect your secrets.
+🔒 **Secure Encryption**: Choose from multiple chaos encryption algorithms such as AES, and Blowfish to encrypt your steg image and protect your secrets.

 🌟 **Enhanced Super Resolution**: Witness the magic of our ESRGAN model as it enhances the resolution and quality of the hidden image, revealing every detail.